 - Funimation's DVD release of Lupin III Voyage To Danger hid the access to an Easter Egg by forcing you to switch to certain menus in a certain order.
 An audio clip could then be accessed by the viewer.
 You hear Lupin (Sonny Strait) and Zenigata (Phillip Wilburn) drunkily singing the series' theme song, followed by Goemon (Mike McFarland) lampshading the easter egg's absurdity.

 - One of the Easter eggs on the Gremlins II special edition DVD is the alternative VHS version of the scene where the Gremlins stop the film.

 - The special edition DVD of the Phantom Of The Opera 2004 movie has an Easter egg of the crew hilariously trying to sing the title song.

 - It's rumored Rocky Horror actually started the concept of Easter Eggs.
-And did so by having an Easter egg hunt on the set, and some of those that weren't found made their way into the film, such as the one depicted above.
+And did so by having an Easter egg hunt on the set, and some of those that weren't found made their way into the film.
 How much truth there is to this rumor is debatable.

 - In Man of Steel during the final battle, there are trucks that explode.
 The logo on one truck is the Lexcorp logo.

 - One song on the soundtrack to Inception is "Non, je ne regrette rien", just slowed down.

 - Elysium: Look very closely during the final montage of the joyous citizens of Earth welcoming the medical shuttles.
 There's a blink and you'll miss it shot of Johannesburg... with the alien ship from District9 still hovering over it.